rubenseyer/romanesco/README.md

 The main use case is at point-of-purchase and as a general overview of the current situation.

-The system comes with support for parsing digital receipts from two of the biggest grocery store chains in Sweden, ICA and Willys.
+The system comes with support for parsing digital receipts from a few of the biggest grocery store chains in Sweden: ICA, Willys and Hemköp.

 Romanesco 'learns' the categorization of articles (by referencing the latest instance in the database), so it quickly almost automatically categorizes uploaded receipts.

-In addition, there is **beta** support for automatically retrieving these receipts from Willys, using the automation component _botccoli_.
+In addition, there is **beta** support for automatically retrieving these receipts from Willys and Hemköp, using the automation component _botccoli_.

 ## Installation